 Postdoctoral Clinical Fellows are not eligible for University-owned housing.

-A list of short term and temporary housing options has also been provided for you.
 Please contact your advisor and Department Administrator for your lab’s policies on short term housing.

 Off-Campus Housing (Non-University Affiliated)